 Vintage furniture floods the interior of Richard Koh Fine Art (RKFA), and while this hints at Richard Koh’s background in the interior design business, it doesn’t reveal the gallery’s strong international presence.
 Big names like Natee Utarit and Nadiah Bamadhaj are on the gallery’s books, and the general slant inclines towards the contemporary.
 Plus, with an outpost in Singapore and connections across the globe, you should have RKFA on speed dial if you’re looking to get serious about collecting art.

 Only the serious need apply, as Shalini Ganendra Fine Art’s roster includes some of Malaysia’s best.
-Eric Peris, Zac Lee and Minstrel Kuik are all in its stable, and visiting artists have come from as far as Sri Lanka and Australia.
+Visiting artists have come from as far as Sri Lanka and Australia.
 Look out also for the Vision Culture Lectures, a non-profit exercise that brings some of the world’s top thinkers and art practitioners to KL for an evening of discourse and intellectual sparring.

 In its early days, Wei-Ling Gallery grabbed headlines for the restoration work of its fire-ravaged interior, but attention today has turned towards its artists and exhibitions.
 The gallery has Lim Wei-Ling to thank for this success.
 Clever and opportunistic, the gallery represents leading artists like Ivan Lam and Anurendra Jegadeva, and its growth is evidenced by the mushrooming of sister galleries and its presence at international events like Art Basel Hong Kong.